-It’s a well-known fact that the more scarce a product is, the more people want it.
-There’s nothing wrong with using this clever little psychological trick if it’s done in the right way.
-For example, if Nike suddenly released a limited edition, you’d find me at the front of the queue.
+It's a well-known fact that the more scarce a product is, the more people want it.
+There's nothing wrong with using this clever little psychological trick if it's done in the right way.
+Nike, for example, release limited editions all the time and have people lining up to get their hands on them.

 But the scarcity that's used here is different…

-This is a digital product meaning that it’s impossible to run out.
-He says he’s limiting the available spaces so he can provide personal attention to each student but this is baloney.
+This is a digital product so it's impossible to run out.
+He says he's limiting spaces so he can provide personal attention to each student but this is baloney.

-After appealing to your emotions, this is done to try to force you into making a decision quickly before the logical part of your brain kicks in, but do you really think he’s going to push anyone aware who’s willing to hand over their hard-earned cash?
+This is done to try to force you into making a decision quickly before the logical part of your brain kicks in, but do you really think he's going to push anyone away when they're willing to hand over their hard-earned cash?

-Speaking of cash, we’re told the Job Quitter Club membership price was originally set at $1,495.
-The truth is it’s never been sold at that price.
-It’s made up.
+Speaking of cash, we're told the Job Quitter Club membership was originally priced at $1,495.
+The truth is it's never been sold at that price.
+It's made up.

-Get-rich-quick scammers love to pretend they have found some sort of hidden back door or top secret loophole to success because they know that most people are looking for a shortcut.
+Get-rich-quick scammers love to pretend they've found a hidden backdoor or top secret loophole to success because most people are looking for a shortcut.

-And they know that by promising a profit spitting machine or super sophisticated money-making software they’re going to make sales.
-Don’t fall for it.
+And they know that by promising a profit spitting machine or super sophisticated money-making software they're going to make sales, but don’t fall for it.

 As much as they'd like you to believe it, there is no such thing as a top-secret strategy for making money online, just good business sense.
 If someone tells you there is, beware because you can be sure they're trying to pull one over on you.

-7. Zero Information On How The System Actually Works
+7. Zero Info On How The Job Quitter Club System Actually Works

-Yes, writing attention-grabbing headlines and showing pictures of mansions and yachts will always sell, but I think people are growing wise to gimmicky tactics like this, especially when it comes to work from home opportunities.
+Yes, writing attention-grabbing headlines and showing mansions and yachts will sell, but I think people are growing wise to gimmicky tactics like this, especially when it comes to working from home opportunities.

-Job Quitter Club is one of the scummiest, scammiest product I’ve come across in a long time.
+Job Quitter Club is one of the scummiest, scammiest products I've come across in a long time.
 You’re lied to, stolen from and let down at every stage.

-If you see someone recommending this online or get an email telling you how amazing this is, you can be sure they’re only saying that to try to convince you to join so they’ll make a commission.
+If you see someone recommending this or get an email telling you how amazing this is, you can be sure they’re only trying to convince you to join so they'll make a commission.
 Don’t trust them.

-Most of us have seen these 7 red flags before and we should know better, but sometimes our emotions get the better of us because we really want or need it to work.
+Most of us have seen these 7 red flags before and we should know better, but sometimes our emotions get the better of us because we really want it to work.